 The game disc is the only true variant, as the insert seems to be the same across all copies.
 There are two known variants, however, and they have peculiar issues.

 Due to the first disc’s SLUS number not having a letter designation, I spent many a year believing this was a variant-free game release from Working Designs.
 Silly me; thanks to a helpful reader’s tip, the red version was eventually retrieved.
 Interestingly, the ships designation numbers are the opposite of their PSRM designations.
 1 is 2 and vice versa.
-The Red Ship version is far and away the rarer of the two.

 By default, all PSX game’s first print run would have a standard SLUS number (i.e. no letters after it) and a PSRM number that ends in 0.
 SM’s two variants are lettered B and C, with PSRM numbers ending in 1 and 2 respectively.
 That means that, unless there was a print run not accepted by Sony, there should be a 3rd variant somewhere, with a standard PSRM and SLUS number.
 So far nothing has turned up.

-Thunder Force V: Perfect System
+Thunder Force V: Perfect System (Game Page)

 One of the easier variants to track down.
 These actually adhere to the rules of the SLUS and PSRM, so no frustrations from me.
 Like Silhouette Mirage, these are pretty easy to collect.